This article was last updated on January 13

 With the economy gradually opening back up many unemployed and furloughed workers are slowly heading back into the ranks for the employed via a new job or at their existing employer.
 However many are also not going back full time and a common question I get is will people still be eligible for unemployment benefits if they go back to work part time or on reduced hours The answer overall is is Yes, if going part time is the only choice they have.
 And it does depend on how much you are earning and your state of employment, as rules vary.
 Qualifying for regular state unemployment benefits is especially important with the enhanced benefits under the CARES act.
-In particular the $600 FPUC extra weekly payment and extended PUA/PEUC benefits which require people to earn/qualify for at least $1 in regular state UI benefits to get these supplementary benefits.
+In particular the $600 FPUC or $300 LWA extra weekly payments and extended PUA/PEUC benefits which require people to earn/qualify for regular state UI benefits to get these supplementary benefits.

 Partial unemployment benefits are for workers whose hours have been cut or for those who have been forced to take a part-time job due to a lack of work.
 Payment and rules around these benefits generally operate in a similar way to full unemployment benefits.
 While each state is different, the following are the broad criteria for getting partial UI benefits: